lindsayo/getdata-013/README.md

 3. This repository should be parallel to the UCI HAR Dataset.
 4. Run `run_analysis.R`
 5. View the output of the program in `all_averages.txt`

+####Files

+This repository contains the following files, some original and some created for this project:
+* run_analysis.R: the script used to generate the final dataset used for analysis
+* all_averages.txt: the final dataset used for analysis
+* CodeBook.md: the guide to the variables in the final dataset used for analysis
+* README.md: this readme file